MulamuMammba/MulamuMammba/README.md

 As a full-stack developer, my goal is to create usable and attractive software, one syntax at a time.
 The majority of my projects are created entirely by me, from conception to packaging and deployment.

-- 🔭 I’m currently working on growing my portfolio as I finish school
+- 🔭 I’m currently working on growing my portfolio
 - 🌱 I’m currently learning Android Native Development
 - 📫 How to reach me: mammba001@gmail.com
 - ⚡ Fun fact: I'm a part-time Video Editor and Graphic Designer